angadisumanth10/Animated-Search/README.md

 - [Google Fonts](https://fonts.google.com/): The "Quicksand" and "Zeyada" fonts are linked for the project.

 Make sure to properly include these dependencies in your HTML file as demonstrated in the provided code.

+## How to Run

+To run this search bar in your web browser, follow these steps:

+1. Clone this repository to your local machine, or download and extract the ZIP archive.

+2. Navigate to the project directory using a file explorer or the command line.

+3. Locate the `index.html` file.

+4. Double-click on the `index.html` file.
+This will open the HTML file in your default web browser.

+5. You should now see the search bar in your web browser, and you can interact with it.

+That's it!
+You've successfully run the search bar in your web browser.

+**Note:** You can also host this HTML file on a web server for online access.